bluesky/bluesky/doc/source/hardware.rst

         Same API as ``describe``, but corresponding to the keys in ``read_configuration``.

+    .. attribute:: hints

+        A dictionary of suggestions for best-effort visualization and processing.
+This does not affect what data is read or saved; it is only a suggestion to enable automated tools to provide helpful information with minimal guidance from the user.
+See :ref:`hints`.

     .. method:: configure(*args, **kwargs)

         This can change the device's configuration in an arbitrary way.
 When